 Not sure what your MCAT scaled score is?
 Check out our MCAT scaled score calculator!

-What’s Considered a Low MCAT Score?
+What’s Considered a Low MCAT Score for Medical School?

 Very few medical schools have average accepted MCAT scores below 503, so if your score is below 502, consider retaking the MCAT to achieve a higher score.